Health Library

 • Whether it has spread

 Prompt diagnosis and treatment can significantly improve the outcome for patients with synovial sarcoma.
-That is why it is very important for patients to receive specialized care at a hospital such as Cincinnati Children’s.
+It is very important for patients to receive specialized care at a hospital such as Cincinnati Children’s.
 Our sarcoma team has experience in diagnosing and treating this rare type of cancer.

 People who are treated for synovial sarcoma will need regular follow-up care.
 This can include check-ups with the oncologist, imaging tests, blood work and other measures to evaluate their health and recovery.